Haute Route: Ski Touring Haute Route

-First successfully completed in 1911, the Haute Route ski tour is probably the most famous and coveted ski tour in the world.
-Using high mountain huts to allow skiers to stay high and cover substantial distances, it winds through the highest, most dramatic peaks of the Alps from Mont Blanc to the Matterhorn.
+First successfully completed in 1911, the Haute Route ski tour is among the most famous and coveted ski tours in the world.
+Using high mountain huts to allow skiers to stay high and cover substantial distances, it winds through the highest, peaks of the Alps from Mont Blanc to the Matterhorn.
 It requires good weather, favourable snow conditions and strong effort to complete this line.
 Because of this, roughly half of the skiers who begin the tour do not complete it.

 There are many variations of the HLR (High Level Route) that work their way between Chamonix and Zermatt, including those listed below.
 It is also possible to add ascents of a number of ski peaks to any of the routes.
 The winter Haute Route deviates from the summer route to avoid terrain that is dangerous or impassable when snow-covered.
 Many people also ski the Haute Route in the opposite direction, by variations that select better ascent and descents.

 Lionel Claudepierre, a member of PGHM of Bourg Saint Maurice, set a new record of 18h35m on Monday 15 April 2013.